 • Promoting, marketing and advertising our products

 • Protecting the security or integrity of our databases or the website,

 • Protecting our business or reputation, taking precautions against legal liability, protecting and defending our rights or property, or for resolving disputes, investigating and attending to inquiries or complaints with respect to your account with Pour Moi.

 • For example we will use your purchase history to send you or make available personalised offers.
 We can also combine the shopping history of many customers to identify trends and develop new products.
 We will also use your address details to send you direct marketing information by post telling you about products and services that we think might interest you.

 When do we disclose your personal data to third parties?

-We share your personal data with our subcontractors, service providers, representatives and agents that provide services to us or act for or on our behalf (“Related Parties”).
+In connection with the above activities, we may share your personal personal data with our subcontractors, service providers, representatives and agents that provide services to us or act for or on our behalf (“Related Parties”).
 Personal data is shared with Related Parties only for the purpose of fulfilling your order, maintaining and improving the website and related purposes.

 We ensure that such Related Parties do not use your personal data for any other purposes, that they do not disclose it to any other third parties and that they do not retain copies of your personal data except as necessary to provide services to us or to our Users or as may be required by law.
 We require Related Parties to protect personal data of our Users that is received from us from unauthorised access, corruption or loss.